PapaShokry/alx-pre_course/README.md

-this is non empty readme
+hi i just need to update this readme to finish the last task in git